wavefrontHQ/docs/pages/doc/integrations.md

 Our customers have started to make open-source integrations available on GitHub.

-Our first external integration sends AlertSite monitoring results to VMware Aria Operations for Applications and is available at [https://github.com/secureworks/AlertSite2Wavefront](https://github.com/secureworks/AlertSite2Wavefront).
+Our first external integration sends AlertSite monitoring results to Tanzu Observability and is available at [https://github.com/secureworks/AlertSite2Wavefront](https://github.com/secureworks/AlertSite2Wavefront).

 We're excited about this contribution and hope to see more soon!